-Relativistic heavy ion collisions offer the unique opportunity to study hot and dense matter under controlled laboratory conditions (for recent reviews, see [1-4]).
+Relativistic heavy-ion collisions (RHIC) offer the unique opportunity to study hot and dense matter under controlled laboratory conditions (for recent reviews, see [1-4]).
 However, the particle momentum distributions do not directly reveal the properties of the initial dense state of the system created in these collisions.
 The system undergoes longitudinal and transverse expansion which greatly affects the particle momentum distributions.
 Therefore the observation that for a given colliding system and within the same kinematic region, the slope parameter T depends on the particle mass [5] is of great interest and can be exploited to extract information about the reaction dynamics prior to the freeze-out stage.
-It has been found that the higher the particle mass, the larger the slope parameter is.
-This mass dependence is the strongest for the heaviest systems (Pb + Pb), and vanishes altogether in p+p collisions at similar energies [5].
+It was found that the higher the particle mass, the larger the slope parameter.
+This mass dependence is the strongest for the heaviest systems (Pb+Pb), and vanishes altogether in p + p collisions at similar energies [5].

-A related observation is that the size parameters $R_T$ and $R{Long}$ ( $R{Long}$ and $R_T$ are the size parameters in the beam direction and perpendicular to the beam direction, respectively), which are extracted from two-particle correlation measurements, depend on the transverse momentum of the pair.
-The higher the momentum, the smaller the size parameter [6,7].
-This dependence, like the slope parameter dependence, is the strongest (in $R{Long}$ ) in the heaviest systems, although it is also observed in elementary collisions [8].
+A related observation is that the size parameters $R_T$ and $R{\rm long}$ ( $R{\rm long}$ and $R_T$ are the size parameters in the beam direction and perpendicular to the beam direction, respectively), which are extracted from two-particle correlation measurements, depend on the transverse momentum of the pair; the higher the momentum, the smaller the size parameter [6,7].
+This dependence, like the slope parameter dependence, is the strongest (in $R{\rm long}$ ) in the heaviest systems, although it is also observed in elementary collisions [8].

 In any heavy-ion collision, the space-time freeze-out distribution and its dependence on the particle momentum are determined by the underlying dynamics.
-The above observations are usually interpreted by considering nuclear fluid dynamics (NFD) type collective flow, which clearly leads to space-momentum correlations [9-11].
-The NFD is not the only model for the interpretation of such correlation.
+The above observations are usually interpreted by considering the nuclear fluid dynamics (NFD) type collective flow, which clearly leads to space-momentum correlations [9-11].
+The NFD is not the only model for the interpretation of such a correlation.
 Another example might be string fragmentation [12].

-Further insight into transverse collective flow can be gained from studying the mean transverse momentum, $\langle p_T \rangle$ , of different particles like pions, kaons, and protons: specifically, analyzing the mean $p_T$ variation with particle mass.
-Unfortunately, the full space-momentum structure of the collision cannot be extracted from single-particle momentum spectra alone [13].
+Further insight into transverse collective flow can be gained from studying the mean transverse momentum $\langle p_T \rangle$ of different particles such as pions, kaons, and protons: specifically, analyzing the mean $p_T$ variation with particle mass.
+Unfortunately, the full space-momentum structure of the collision cannot be extracted from single-particle momentum spectra alone [13,14].
 To shed more light on this issue, we propose to utilize deuteron distributions to investigate nucleon freeze-out properties.
-In this letter we use the deuteron transverse momentum distribution as well as the ratio of the proton distribution to that of the deuteron [14], to extract information on space-momentum correlations and flow at RHIC energies.
-In this study, we focus on central (impact parameter $b \leq 3.0 \text{ fm}$ ) Au + Au collisions at $\sqrt{s} = 200 \text{ AGeV}$ .
+In this Rapid Communication we use the deuteron transverse momentum distribution, as well as the ratio of the proton distribution to that of the deuteron [15], to extract information on space-momentum correlations and flow at RHIC energies.
+In this study, we focus on central (impact parameter $b \leq 3.0$ fm) Au+Au collisions at $\sqrt{s} = 200A$ GeV.

-For our investigation we employ the Relativistic Quantum Molecular Dynamics model (RQMD) [15,16].
-The model is well established and has been used successfully to describe many observables measured at AGS and SPS bombarding energies over a wide range of projectile-target combinations.
-RQMD [15] is a semi-classical microscopic approach which combines classical propagation with stochastic interactions.
+For our investigation we employ the relativistic quantum molecular dynamics model (RQMD) [16,17].
+The model is well established and has been used successfully to describe many observables measured at Alternating Gradient Synchroton (AGS) and CERN Super Proton Synchrotron (SPS) bombarding energies over a wide range of projectile-target combinations.
+RQMD [16] is a semiclassical microscopic approach which combines classical propagation with stochastic interactions.
 Color strings and hadronic resonances can be excited in elementary collisions.
 Their fragmentation and decay lead to production of particles.
-Overlapping strings do not fragment independently from each other but form 'ropes', chromoelectric flux-tubes whose sources are charge states in higher dimensional representations of color SU(3).
+Overlapping strings do not fragment independently from each other but form "ropes," chromoelectric flux-tubes whose sources are charge states in higher dimensional representations of color SU(3).
 RQMD is a full transport theoretical approach to reactions between nuclei (and elementary hadrons) starting from the initial state before overlap to the final state after the strong interactions have ceased (freeze-out).
-The model does not include light cluster productions.
-Therefore an after-burner, described in [17-20], is used for deuteron yields calculations.
-More details of the coalescence type calculations can be found in [18,20,21] and references therein.
+The model does